 - Tomatoes must have full sun; at least 6 hours or more of direct sunlight daily is best. - Plants will require consistent moisture; make sure they're in a spot that is easy to water.
-Good drainage, air circulation and consistent moisture will help reduce disease problems.

-• Raised beds are excellent for growing tomatoes because they provide improved drainage and soil aeration.
-Beds should be a minimum of 4'x 4' x 1'deep.
-This will make temperature and moisture levels more consistent.
+Good drainage, air circulation and consistent moisture will help reduce disease problems. - Raised beds are excellent since hey provide improved drainage and soil aeration, and should be a minimum of 4'x 4' x 1' deep to keep temperature and moisture levels consistent.